-Yoga has become trendy, and when you think of yoga, designer yoga pants might jump to mind.
+Yoga has become trendy, and when you think of it, designer yoga pants might jump to mind.

 If wearing $150 pants will make you feel great, and you can afford it, that’s fine.
-However, simple and comfortable clothing is all you need to get started in yoga as a beginner.
+However, simple and comfortable clothing is all you need to get started as a beginner.

 7. Do it on an empty stomach.

 It is best to practice on an empty stomach or at least 2-3 hours after your last meal, which is another reason why practicing first thing in the morning is the most ideal.